LiliaFramework/Lilia/docs/store/contents.md

 - **Management**: Management modules aimed at assisting admins with tasks, including NPC spawns, daily rewards, and other minor management features.

 - **HUDs/UIs**: Various user interfaces designed to enhance the visual appeal of your game mode.

+- **Compatibility**: Various modules to implement compatibility with non-Lilia native content.

 ## General Mechanics: